SexChrLab/VariantCalling/resources/BestPractices_ReadMe.md

 ## Mask Y chromosome and Y PARs
 #   Run `bedtools maskfasta` to replace the PAR sequences on chromosome Y with Ns and the entire Y chromosome.
+#   This assumes that you know the position of the PAR regions on the Y chromosome of your reference genome sequence.

 # Make bed files for the Y PAR coordinates and entire Y chromosome
 awk '{ print $1"\t"$2"\t"$3 }' T2T_chrY_PARs.txt > T2T_chrY_PARs.bed